cdglove/entity/README.md

 Entity/Component System for C++

-'entity' implements a method to compose object-like things from component-link things in a dynamic, yet typesafe fashion.
+'entity' implements a method to compose object-like things from component-like things in a dynamic, yet typesafe fashion.
 Such a system is usually refered to as en Entity-Component system.
-Several interesting properties can come from such a design such as increased performance and reduced memory usage.
+Several interesting properties can come from such a design such as increased performance, reduced memory usage, looser coupling and cleaner code.

 ## Documentation